Best Office Chair Under $450: Expert Testing Reveals Top WFH Picks

 What’s the most important feature to prioritize on a budget?

 Adjustable lumbar support is the single most critical feature.
 Many back problems stem from inadequate lower back support, and this feature has the biggest impact on spinal alignment.
-Prioritize this over premium materials or advanced tilt mechanisms.
+I’d prioritize this over premium materials or advanced tilt mechanisms every time.

 Should I buy from big box stores or online for the best deals?